microsoft/fast/specs/flyout/flyout.md

 - `fast-flyout`

 *Attributes*
-- `visible` - boolean, toggle controlled by the author of whether or not the flyout is visible, defaults to undefined
+- `hidden` - boolean, whether or not the flyout is hidden (defaults to false).
 - `trap-focus` - boolean, whether or not to keep focus contained inside the Flyout, defaults to true
 - `target` - string, the html id of the HTMLElement that the Flyout is attached to, (viewport for anchored region defaults to the parent of the anchor) and triggered by
 - `position` - enum, where the tooltip should appear relative to its target, uses Anchored Region logic, see *Position Options*